Table of Contents

 The Drive-Train System

 The drive-train system is responsible for transferring the motor force (torque) onto the tires.
-For that, it endures tough wear and tear, especially every time a gear shift is applied.
+For that, it endures heavy wear and tear, especially when a gear shift is applied.

 Consider the following to increase its endurance:

 - Changing gears.
-Ease off pedalling when changing gears (e.g., stop pedalling for a second).
+Ease off pedaling when changing gears (e.g., stop pedaling for a second).

 - Remove the built-up grime.
 It is a good idea to do so after riding on gravel or wet rides.
 A toothbrush is a good tool.